Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes, all meetings are open to the public with the exception of executive sessions.

-Yes, at general meetings, the mayor or commission chairperson will announce that members of the audience may bring up any comments or questions for items not already listed on the agenda.
-Agendas typically list an "open forum" section for this purpose.
-It is the policy of the city council to refrain from taking action on items brought up under Open Forum until the matter is thoroughly researched by staff.
+Yes, at general meetings, the Mayor or Commission/Board Chair will announce an Open Forum in which members of the audience may bring up any comments or questions for items not already listed on the agenda.
+It is the policy of the City Council to refrain from taking action on items brought up under Open Forum until the matter is thoroughly researched by staff.

-For public hearings, the mayor or commission chairperson will announce when it is time for comments and questions from the audience.
+For public hearings, the Mayor or Commission Chair will announce when it is time for comments and questions from the audience.

-In each case, audience members wishing to address the council or commission are asked to stand at the podium and also state their name and address for the record.
+In each case, audience members wishing to address the City Council or Commission/Board are asked to stand at the podium and also state their name and address for the record.

 Resolutions are for matters of temporary, routine, or administrative nature.

-This portion of the agenda typically consists of routine items that require little to no discussion by the members of the city council.
-All consensus motions are approved with one motion with the exception of any consensus items "pulled" by the mayor or city council to be discussed.
+This portion of the agenda typically consists of routine items that require little-to-no discussion by the members of the City Council.
+All consensus motions are approved with one motion, with the exception of any consensus items pulled by a City Council Member for further discussion.